-- Can work in groups - Embedded system (any type, not just Pi) - Written in any language (asm, C, python, C++, Java, etc.) - Do some manner of input and some manner of output using the various capabilities we discussed - I have a large amount of i2c, spi, and other devices that you can borrow if you want to try anything interesting. - Past projects: games, robots, weather stations, motor controllers, music visualization, etc.
+- The handout for this has been posted to the course website. - Can work in groups - Embedded system (any type, not just Pi) - Written in any language (asm, C, python, C++, Java, etc.) - Do some manner of input and some manner of output using the various capabilities we discussed - I have a large amount of i2c, spi, and other devices that

-- Will be a final writeup, and then a short presentation and demo in front of the class during last week of classes. - Can compliment another project, but must have some original code
+- Past projects: games, robots, weather stations, motor controllers, music visualization, etc. - Will be a final writeup, and then a short presentation and demo in front of the class during last week of classes. - Can compliment another project, but must have some original code